-- Demonstration of sufficient funds available to cover the balance for the academic year.
+Demonstration of sufficient funds available to cover the balance for the academic year.
 This includes all sources of funding such as government loans and grants, institutional grants and scholarships, and outside scholarships that are included on the financial aid award letter.
-The financial aid award letter is available by logging into the portal.enc.edu/WebAdvisor. - Submission of all documentation required to complete the FAFSA verification (if applicable). - Documentation of a payment plan that includes any of the following types of funds: - a) Sources identified on the financial aid award letter (institutional scholarships, federal loans, outside scholarships). - b) Payment in full.
+The financial aid award letter is available by logging into the portal.enc.edu/WebAdvisor.

-- c) Official Payment Plans through the "Official Payments" payment plan website or through ACH bank transfer payment plans. - d) Federal Parent PLUS loan or private education loans. - e) Family contributions like UPLAN and 529 plans. - Meeting specified Financial Aid deadlines.
+- Submission of all documentation required to complete the FAFSA verification (if applicable). - Documentation of a payment plan that includes any of the following types of funds: - a) Sources identified on the financial aid award letter (institutional scholarships, federal loans, outside scholarships). - b) Payment in full. - c) A payment plan through the ENC student portal. - d) Federal Parent PLUS loan or private education loans. - e) Family contributions like UPLAN and 529 plans. - Meeting specified Financial Aid deadlines.